 Empirically, the approach relies on the assumption that shocks to banks' ability to lend are unrelated to the unobservable characteristics of its borrowers.6 The first stage can be estimated by regressing the probability that a firm renews its relationship with its existing lender on firm and lender characteristics.
 The information gap is estimated in the second stage, using the subsample of firms whose relationship ended in the first stage.
 In line with the "inference hypothesis" above, this stage estimates how the probability that a firm finds a new lender depends on the shock faced by its previous lender.
 Unlike a purely reduced-form approach, it is possible to control for the mechanical selection on common information of firms that did not renew their relationship.
 Indeed, the first stage precisely characterizes how renewal depends on shocks to a firm's previous lender.
-The maintained assumptions are that the distribution of borrower unobservables and the lending rule (as a function of borrower and lender characteristics) are common across lenders, up to some matching error orthogonal to the previous lender's shock.7
+The maintained assumptions are that the distribution of borrower and lender characteristics) are common across lenders, up to some matching error orthogonal to the previous lender's shock.7